No charges for Sacramento officers who fatally shot Stephon Clark

 "Show me your hands," an officers said, breathing heavily.
 "Gun.
 Gun."

-About 20 shots are heard in the body camera video.
-An officer said, "He is down.
+About 20 shots are heard in the body camera recording.
+An officer says, "He is down.
 No movement.
 We're going to need additional units."

-"We must recognize that they are often forced to make split-second decisions and we must recognize that they are under tense, uncertain and rapidly evolving circumstances," Schubert said of police.

-The prosecutor said Clark was facing charges stemming from an assault two days before on the mother of his two children.

 Clark's family last month filed a wrongful death lawsuit against the officers involved and the city of Sacramento.